 Hilton York Hotel

 Conveniently located inside the city walls and opposite Clifford's Tower, the hotel is within walking distance of some of the town's most popular tourist attractions and the business district.
 With a choice of two fully serviced bars and restaurants, there is something on offer at the Hilton York hotel to satisfy all tastes.
 The hotel also features a 24-hour fitness suite with a range of cardio vascular equipment, weight, and stretching areas.

 Radisson Collection Royal Mile Edinburgh

-A stunning, contemporary landmark on the historic Royal Mile in the heart of the Scottish capital, offering iconic design characterized by the rich Scottish heritage.
-The hotel is situated in Edinburgh's stylish Old Town, a 5-minute walk from lively Princes Street, and only a half-mile from the magnificent castle.
-Free Wi-Fi access is available in all public areas and guestrooms.
-The award-winning signature restaurant Cucina, serves dishes inspired by classic Italian cooking, using the finest, freshest ingredients, simply prepared.
-The impressive cellar offers fine and rare wines, and the glamorous Bar G&V mixes creative cocktails using quality spirits and unique glassware.
-The hotel's spa offers all the facilities to de-stress, wind down, or perk up after the day out.
+A stunning, contemporary landmark on the historic Royal Mile in the heart of the Scottish capital, offering iconic design characterised by the rich Scottish heritage.
+The award-winning signature restaurant Cucina serves dishes inspired by classic Italian cooking, using the finest, freshest ingredients, simply prepared; or taste creative cocktails in the glamorous Epicurean Bar mixes creative cocktails using quality spirits and unique glassware.

 Tour Dates & Prices